 WRITE (WWAMI Rural Integrated Training Experience)

 The WRITE Program is a clinical medical education program developed by the University of Washington School of Medicine as a means to help meet the need for rural primary care physicians in the WWAMI region.
 The success of this unique program is due to the integration of community involvement, continuity of experience and a proven curriculum.
-The Idaho WRITE sites are located in the communities of Hailey, Jerome, McCall, Nampa, and Sandpoint, and Orofino.
+The Idaho WRITE sites are located in the communities of Hailey, Jerome, McCall, Moscow, Nampa, Orofino, and Sandpoint.

 A detailed description of this program can be found on the WRITE website.

 Idaho WWAMI Medical Education is proud to be part of UWSOM WWAMI, and is pleased to offer you the following reports: